 Submit a Complaint Against a Member

 Before making a complaint, you should consider speaking with the member or licensee about your concerns.
 Often, a misunderstanding can arise because of a lack of communication and the problem can be resolved simply by discussing the issue.
-If you are unsure whether or not to make a complaint, please feel free to contact the association’s Compliance Officer at the email or telephone number below to discuss the matter.
+If you are unsure whether or not to make a complaint, please feel free to contact association staff at the email or telephone number below to discuss the matter.

 Please note that in cases where the complaint concerns common strata property, Engineers and Geoscientists British Columbia requires written confirmation from the Chair of the Strata Council that the complaint is being made on behalf of the Strata Corporation.

 View Full Strata Policy

 Contact information for complaints against members:

 Complaints Department, Engineers and Geoscientists British Columbia